idreesshaikh/infrastructure-as-a-code/README.md

-# infrastructure-as-a-code
+# Infrastructure as a Code

-The repo is created with the mindset to explore the deployment processes in AWS code with the execution of Terraform code.
+*The repo is created with the mindset to explore the deployment processes to AWS cloud with the execution of Terraform code through GitHub Actions.*